z-song/laravel-admin/docs/en/field-management.md

 ```

-This removes the two components, which can be used to remove the other components.
+This removes the two fields, which can be used to remove the other fields.

-## Extend the custom component
+## Extend the custom field

 Extend a PHP code editor based on [codemirror](http://codemirror.net/index.html) with the following steps.